 The functional currencies of certain group companies are currencies other than the presentation currency of the Company.
-As at the end of the reporting period, the assets and liabilities of these entities are translated into the presentation currency of the Company at the exchange rates prevailing at the end of the reporting period and their statements of profits or losses are translated into RMB at the weighted average exchange rates for the year.
+As at the end of the reporting period, the assets and liabilities of these entities are translated into the presentation currency of the Company at the exchange rates prevailing at the end of the reporting period and their statements of profits or losses are translated into RMB at the exchange rates that approximate to those prevailing at the dates of the transactions.